-Herman has over 40 years experience in the insolvency/bankruptcy field and is Board Certified as a Specialist in both Consumer Bankruptcy Law and Business Bankruptcy Law by the Texas Board of Legal Specialization.
-He has been named one of the best lawyers in Dallas by D Magazine in the area of Bankruptcy and is the only small firm bankruptcy lawyer to make the list.Herman was born a long time ago in St. Joseph, Missouri.
-He was raised in San Antonio, Texas; graduated from Vanderbilt University in 1967 with a degree in Economics; attended the University of Texas, School of Law; passed the bar exam and was admitted to Texas bar in May 1970 — even before he graduated from law school.
-After graduation, he spent a year as an Assistant City Attorney for the City of Dallas and then joined the oldest creditor’s rights/bankruptcy firm in Dallas.
+I have over 40 years of experience in the insolvency/bankruptcy field and am Board Certified as a Specialist in both Consumer Bankruptcy Law and Business Bankruptcy Law by the Texas Board of Legal Specialization.
+I have been named one of the best lawyers in Dallas by D Magazine in the area of Bankruptcy and, at the time, was the only small firm bankruptcy lawyer to make the list.
+I was born a long time ago in St. Joseph, Missouri but moved to Texas as fast as I could.
+I was raised in San Antonio, Texas; graduated from Vanderbilt University in 1967 with a degree in Economics; attended the University of Texas, School of Law; passed the bar exam, and was admitted to Texas bar in May 1970 — before I graduated from law school.
+After graduation, I spent a year as an Assistant City Attorney for the City of Dallas and then joined the oldest creditor’s rights/bankruptcy firm in Dallas.

 Call Lusky & Associates, P.C. for a FREE CONSULTATION (972) 386-3900